Texas Educator Preparation Pathways Study

 To further examine this alarming trend, researchers embarked on a research study to investigate student performance, teacher retention and mobility.
 Utilizing a unique statewide longitudinal dataset, the study included almost 15,000 educators who were certified via university-based and alternative certification programs between September 2009 and August 2010 and were followed for nine years.
 The results of the study, and recommendations from the study’s steering committee, are available in the 2022 Educator Preparation Pathways Report.

-If you have questions or would like additional information, please contact the college's Director of Strategy and External Relations, Tara Kirkland.
+If you have questions or would like additional information, please contact Tara Kirkland, director of strategy and external relations.